OttieOtter

 McKinney Falls Rock Shelter Trail

-While continuing downstream towards Lower Falls, we came upon some hikers crossing a narrow gap in Onion creek - you throw your backpack to the other side of the creek first, then you bravely jump to the other side (hoping to not break a leg), or so it seemed.
+While continuing downstream towards Lower Falls, we came upon some hikers crossing a narrow gap in Onion Creek - you throw your backpack to the other side of the creek first, then you bravely jump to the other side (hoping not to break a leg), or so it seemed.
+The hikers we saw made it look easy.

 McKinney Falls Hikers Crossing Onion Creek